 Introducing Free Ventures’ Spring ’17 Batch & Trends in Berkeley Startups!

-Four years ago we started out with a simple mission: to empower UC Berkeley students with the resources, motivation, and support necessary to build building products and services that create a positive impact on people’s lives.
+Four years ago we started out with a simple mission: to empower UC Berkeley students with the resources, motivation, and support necessary to build products and services that create a positive impact on people’s lives.
 At the time there were limited outlets on campus supporting student founders, with fragmented efforts across different pockets of campus.
 Contrary to our belief that a university ecosystem is the ideal place to start up, there remained a huge need for a strengthened community on campus to bring students together to tackle meaningful challenges.

 Free Ventures was built to change this.
 We give students course units to work on their startups, provide small amounts of equity-free capital, and invite alumni entrepreneur mentors to guide them on their way.
 We support brilliant students in turning an idea or project into a scalable business, and in doing so launch venture-backed businesses that would not otherwise exist.